 Out of all the organs, liver is by far the most nutritious.

 The liver is a remarkable organ with hundreds of functions related to metabolism.
-One of its functions is to store important nutrients for the rest of the body.
+One of its functions is to store important nutrients for the rest of your body.

-Eating liver once per week is a good way to ensure that you get optimal amounts of these very important nutrients.
+Eating liver once per week is a good way to ensure that you get optimal amounts of these vital nutrients.

 Sardines are small, oily fish that can be eaten whole.

-Given that the organs are usually the most nutritious parts of an animal, it is not surprising to see that whole sardines are incredibly nutritious.
+Given that the organs are usually the most nutritious parts of an animal, it is not surprising that whole sardines are very nourishing.

-They contain a little bit of almost every nutrient that the body needs and are pretty close to being perfect from a nutritional standpoint (31).
+They contain a little bit of almost every nutrient that your body needs and are nearly nutritionally perfect (31).

-Like other fatty fish, they're also very high in heart-healthy Omega-3s.
+Like other fatty fish, they're also very high in heart-healthy omega-3 fatty acids.

-Bottom Line: Small, oily fish like sardines are usually eaten whole, which includes the organs, bones, brains and other nutritious parts.
-They contain a little bit of almost every nutrient we need.
+Summary Small, oily fish like sardines are usually eaten whole, giving you the organs, bones, brain and other nutritious parts.
+They contain a little bit of almost every nutrient you need.

 When it comes to the nutritional value of fruits, blueberries are in a league of their own.

-They are loaded with powerful antioxidant substances, including anthocyanins and various phytochemicals, some of which can cross the blood-brain barrier and exert protective effects on the brain (32).
+They are loaded with powerful antioxidant substances, including anthocyanins and various other plant compounds, some of which can cross the blood-brain barrier and exert protective effects on your brain (32).

 Several studies have examined the health effects of blueberries in humans.